 Chapter 17.
 Generating CRL on the IdM CA server

-If your IdM deployment uses an embedded certificate authority (CA), you may need to move generating the Certificate Revocation List (CRL) from one Identity Management (IdM) server to another.
+If your IdM deployment uses an embedded certificate authority (CA), you may need to move the generating of the Certificate Revocation List (CRL) from one Identity Management (IdM) server to another.
 It can be necessary, for example, when you want to migrate the server to another system.

 Only configure one server to generate the CRL.
 The IdM server that performs the CRL publisher role is usually the same server that performs the CA renewal server role, but this is not mandatory.
 Before you decommission the CRL publisher server, select and configure another server to perform the CRL publisher server role.